Sabbir1039/Django-CRM---A-Customer-Relationship-Management-System/README.md

 To get started with this project, you'll need to follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies using pip.
+2. Install the required dependencies using pip run: pip install -r requirements.txt
 3. Set up a new virtual environment.
 4. Run the database migrations using `python manage.py migrate`.
 5. Create a superuser account using `python manage.py createsuperuser`.
 6. Start the development server using `python manage.py runserver`.

 ## Contributing

-We welcome contributions from anyone interested in improving this project.
-To contribute, simply fork the repository, make your changes, and submit a pull request.
-Please make sure to follow the project's code style and guidelines.
+open

 ## License
 None

 ## Contact
 If you have any questions or feedback about this project, please feel free to reach out to us at [sabbirmd31948@gmail.com](sabbirmd31948@gmail.com).